blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - Chaldeans broke away from the Neo-Assyrian empire into the Babylon
 - Neo-Assyrian empire was captured by the Neo-Babylonian empire, also known as the Chaldean empire, also from Mesopotamia.
 - [The Bible refers to Chaldeans as idolators who attacked the Jews.
 Some say that they are descendants of Abraham who turned to idolatry.
 Historically, the Chaldeans were educated people who studied science, history, languages, astronomy and also magic and astrology.]
+- They were conquered by the First Persian Empire.